Deploy Docker containers to Azure App Service web apps

 • Docker - Push: Push the images to Azure Container Registry

-10. Navigate to the Azure Portal, search for the Azure Container Registry in the recently created Resource Group (it should be named rg-az400-container-NAME).
+12. Navigate to the Azure Portal, search for the Azure Container Registry in the recently created Resource Group (it should be named AZ400-RG1).
 On the left-hand side click Repositories under Services and make sure that the repository eshoponweb/web was created.
 When you click the repository link, you should see two tags (one of them is latest), these are the pushed images.
 If you don’t see this, check the status of your pipeline.

-Exercise 3: Import and run the CD pipeline
+Exercise 2: Import and run the CD pipeline

 In this exercise, you will configure the service connection with your Azure Subscription then import and run the CD pipeline.

-Task 2: Import and run the CD pipeline
+Task 1: Import and run the CD pipeline

 In this task, you will import and run the CD pipeline.

-1. Go to Pipelines>Pipelines
+1. Go to Pipelines > Pipelines

 2. Click on New pipeline button